jullienl/HPE-Synergy-OneView-demos/Powershell/Grafana Metrics/Influxdb-Telegraf/README.md

 # Influxdb/Telegraf/Grafana for HPE OneView

 This project uses Telegraf, InfluxData's data collection agent to collect and store the HPE OneView metric data in an Influxdb database.
+Metrics include carbon footprint emissions, Synergy Virtual Connect module throughputs, computer utilization (CPU, power and temperature) and enclosure (power and temperature).

-The Telegraf exec input plugin is used to run the PowerShell scripts.
+The Telegraf exec input plugin is used to execute PowerShell scripts with configurable intervals.

-> Note that Python scripts can also be used, provided that the server is running Python.
+> Note that Python scripts can also be used, provided that the Telegraf server is running Python.

 ![image](https://user-images.githubusercontent.com/13134334/204871401-9c350cac-d42d-4704-a02c-22e98e63eff9.png)